Open-Coding-Society/glucoquest_frontend/crossword.md

             5: "Dexcom delivers precise measurements for reliable decision-making.
 (8)",
             6: "Dexcom tracks glucose levels without breaks, 24/7.
 (9)",
             7: "The device is discreetly attached to the body.
 (6)",
             8: "Dexcom shares glucose insights with users and healthcare providers.
+(7)",
+            9: "Diseases that result in too much sugar in the blood.
 (7)" };
         const downClues = {
             10: "It monitors high glucose to avoid complications. ",